Top Market News: What Happened In Investing Today

 - Wow, this Tweet thread by Alex Cuadros (@alexcuadros) starts, "these billionaires bought dollars before leaking a recording that implicated Brazil's president in graft and made the local currency tank."
 The title of Cuadros' book is Brazillionaires, and I respect that.

-- Jeff Macke (@JeffMacke), who often sounds sarcastic and who was great on Fast Money during my TV recapping days, Tweets a $121 price target on Wal-Mart.
+- Jeff Macke (@JeffMacke), who often sounds sarcastic and who was great on Fast Money during my TV recapping days, tweets a $121 price target on Wal-Mart.

 - Ivan the K (@IvanTheK) talks about the weather.